 HASTINGS ROCKS is home to independent films that push boundaries across all genres, fiction or non-fictional.
-In keeping with the UK seaside town’s culture and history, we especially welcome works that explore esoteric themes (though by no means exclusively) as well as films that are made in Hastings.
+In keeping with the UK seaside town’s culture and history, we especially welcome works that explore dark & esoteric themes as well as films that are made in Hastings.

 HASTINGS ROCKS 2022 screened 66 films (including 6 feature films) to 450 attendees.
-British actress Madeline Smith and director David Caffrey presented awards.
-The next edition of the festival will take place 14-16 April 2023 in the stunning St Mary in the Castle auditorium, built directly beneath Hastings Castle circa 1828.
-Screenings will also take place at the gorgeous Electric Palace Cinema in Hastings Old Town.
+Celebrity actor Madeline Smith and acclaimed director David Caffrey presented awards.
+The next edition of the festival will take place 14-15 April 2023 at the PRINTWORKS, a unique arts space in the old Hastings Observer Newspaper building in the cyberpunkeque Gotham Alley, often used in film productions.

 ROCKS FILM FESTIVALS showcase emerging and established filmmaking talent from around the world and aim to create a platform for original voices from all walks of life.
 If your film embodies our ideals and aspirations, we will help it get the recognition it deserves.